Also known as:T. vaginalis; Wet Prep

 An infected person is at greater risk of getting other sexually transmitted diseases.
 The genital inflammation that occurs with trichomoniasis can increase a woman's susceptibility to HIV infection and to pelvic inflammatory disease.

 Neonatal trichomoniasis, though rare, can occur, causing complications in the newborn.

 Fecal contamination of the specimen may show a non-pathogenic organism (Pentatrichomonas hominis, formally known as Trichomonas hominis) that is similar in appearance and may be confused with T. vaginalis through direct observation.
 The presence of this organism does not require treatment.

 What is being tested?

-According to the Centers for Disease Control and Prevention (CDC), trichomoniasis, which is caused by the infection, is the most common, curable sexually transmitted disease (STD).
+According to the Centers for Disease Control and Prevention (CDC), trichomoniasis, which is caused by the infection, is one of the most common, curable sexually transmitted diseases (STDs).
 In the U.S., an estimated 3.7 million people have the infection, but only about 30% develop any symptoms.
 Symptoms are more common in women than in men.

 Trichomonas vaginalis is one of the most common causes of vaginitis (inflammation of the vagina) in women.
 When they occur, symptoms include:

 - Itching, irritation, soreness of the vagina, or a burning sensation

 - Discomfort during intercourse

 These symptoms may take 5 to 28 days after exposure to an infected person or longer to develop; however, once diagnosed, trichomoniasis is easily treated with prescription antibiotics.
 During treatment, an infected person should cease sexual activity and inform partners so that they can also be treated and prevent re-infection.